Codefoxdev/honeyjs-core/README.md

 APP

-- Add app `preset`: sidebar, tabs, etc. For changing nav behaviour
+- Add app `preset`: mobile, web
+  - For changing behaiviour of the app
 - Add transitions: fade, same component
 - Support for scoped css with `@scope` rule and for importing a css file